Digimon Story: Time Stranger: Development

 Digimon Story: Time Stranger was announced on December 8, 2017, just before the release of Digimon Story: Cyber Sleuth – Hacker's Memory.
 Producer Kazumasa Habu, who referred to Time Stranger only as "a completely new Digimon Story project", stated that Hacker's Memory was developed in parallel with Time Stranger as not to "dampen the fans' enthusiasm" with a long wait between releases.
 A year later, on September 12, 2018, Habu reconfirmed the game's development and announced Digimon Survive – scheduled for release in 2019 and made because Time Strangers development "still [had] some time to go."
 (Note: Digimon Survive would eventually release in July 2022.)

 On February 27, 2022, Habu once again confirmed that the Digimon Story game was being worked on.
 He revealed that the game would take place in the Digital World and would feature the Olympos XII as the main characters.
 On February 20, 2024, Habu revealed he had no longer been working on Digimon games since April 2023.
 He stated Time Stranger, still referring to it as "the new Digimon Story", was still being worked on but that someone else had taken over his role.

 On February 12, 2025, Time Strangers first trailer was shown on the PlayStation 5 in a State of Play stream.
 Earlier that day, the game had been leaked via retailer GameStop when outlet Gematsu found preorder pages on their site for the PlayStation 5 and Xbox Series X versions.
 On June 4, 2025, Bandai Namco announced a worldwide launch date of October 3, 2025, and detailed the game's various editions.
 A March 19 trailer at Digimon Con 2025, a July 2 trailer presented by producer Ryosuke Hara, and another released on August 27 provided an overview of the game's story, characters, and setting.
 On September 10 and September 11, 2025, the game's demo released on PlayStation 5, Xbox Series X/S, and Windows.

+On February 5, 2026 during the Nintendo Direct: Partner Showcase, Time Stranger was announced to be coming to the Nintendo Switch and Nintendo Switch 2 on July 10, 2026.
+The Switch 2 version features two modes, one with enhanced visuals at 4K 30fps, and the other a performance mode at 1080p 60fps.
+This feature will be added as free update for the original platforms as well.
+On March 26, at the Digimon Con 2026 event, it was announced the game would get a "large scale DLC expansion" in 2027.
+The trailer for this expansion, titled A Hero’s Eternal Legacy, featuring a new protagonist and over 50 new Digimon, was released in September.